jaked332/jaked332.github.io/essays/impact-of-design-patterns.md

 }
 ```

-The `createUser` method abstracts user creation, handling hashing and the create operation in a reusable piece.
+The `createUser` method demonstrates the Repository Pattern by providing a single, reusable utility for interacting with the database.

+## Observer Pattern in Next.js

+The "reactivity" of Next.js is an excellent example of the Observer Pattern, where objects (observers) are notified of state changes.

+With Next.js, components can dynamically fetch data on the server or client.
+When server-side data changes, the UI updates automatically during SSR, reflecting the latest state.

 ## Why Do Design Patterns Matter?

-Design patterns bring order to complexity, making applications more organized and easier to maintain.
-They enable logic encapsulation, centralized control, and resource optimization.
-In Next.js, these patterns are powerful tools for building robust and scalable applications.
+Design patterns simplify complexity, bringing organization and maintainability to applications.
+They facilitate logic encapsulation, centralized control, and resource optimization.
+In Next.js, these patterns serve as indispensable tools for creating robust and scalable applications.